The Third Mind

-- Ludus – Multiple love interests where they are in complete control.
-Lying, cheating and deception are common for people who experience love as Ludus
+- Ludus – Multiple love interests with an emphasis on controlling behavior.
+Lying, cheating and deception are common among people who experience love as Ludus.

-- Storge – Love based on Storge takes time, it requires genuine liking and understanding of a partner, friendship leading to romance.
+- Storge – Love based on Storge takes time, it requires genuine liking and trust of a partner; friendship leading to romance.

-- Agape – The overwhelming desire to want to take care of a partner—a parental or nurturing type of love.
+- Agape – The powerful desire to want to take care of a partner—a parental or nurturing type of love.

-- Mania – Crazy, impulsive and needy.
-They fall in love quickly, but their love tends to consume them leading to burning out before it can mature.
+- Mania – Unstable, impulsive and needy.
+They fall in love quickly, but their love tends to consume them and burn out before it can mature.

 - Pragma – Based on common sense, reason and careful consideration.
-Practical concerns underlie this type of love.
+Practical concerns (and safety) underlie this type of love.

 When people encounter this taxonomy of loving, they often relate to it as a “personality type” tool where they are to pick themselves out of the list.
-I bet you can guess what they pick: Most people according to themselves, are Eros types.
+Can you guess what they pick?
+Most people (according to themselves,) are Eros types.
 In second place comes Agape with nobody in a close 3rd.
-The idealized romantic Eros style is clearly what you’d want to be out of this list.
-It sounds like true love expressed in the healthy, normal, successful way…that movies show.
+The idealized romantic Eros style is what you’d want to be out of this list.
+It sounds like true love expressed in the healthy, normal, successful way…that mostly occurs in movies.
 Agape is the popular second choice because so many people feel like they are the more generous, giving one in the relationship and possibly the unfairly unappreciated one.
 Obviously, most people are wrong about these choices and just trying to feel good about themselves.
-Ludus, storge, mania, and pragma are the “Not so fantastic four” in this lineup.
+Ludus, Storge, Mania, and Pragma are the “Not so fantastic four” in this lineup.
 Storge is the most acceptable of this group because it’s kind of relatable and it doesn’t seem wrong on the face of it, just not very romantic.
-Pragma next because it’s that, or Mania and Ludus.
-Pragma feels like the opposite of romantic love, all business, dry and transactional.
-To choose Pragma as your “type” seems like admitting it just didn’t go well for you, and here’s how you settled.
-In a popularity showdown between Mania and Ludus, Mania wins because people would rather be messed up than evil.
+Pragma next because it’s that, Mania or Ludus.
+Pragma feels like the opposite of romantic love, practical and transactional.
+It’s like going into business as a couple.
+To choose Pragma as your “type” seems like admitting it didn’t go well for you, and here’s how you compromised and settled.
+Finally, in a popularity showdown between Mania and Ludus, Mania wins because people would rather be messed up than evil.
 Continue reading

 William James was an American philosopher and psychologist, and the first educator to offer a psychology course in the United States.
 James was a leading thinker of the late nineteenth century, one of the most influential U.S. philosophers, and has been labeled the “Father of American psychology”.
 Among his most influential books are The Principles of Psychology, which was a groundbreaking text in the field; Essays in Radical Empiricism, an important text in philosophy; and The Varieties of Religious Experience.
 He coined the phrase “stream of consciousness” to describe the experience of the mind.
 He made an enormous contribution to understanding human behavior and to making psychological practice more pragmatic and empirically based.
 If there were “Baseball cards” for daring, dedicated and original thinkers, he would be Lou Gehrig.
 The linked article is a fun overview of his life and work.
 The Thinker Who Believed in Doing.